-Goal! (aka Dino Dini's Soccer on the Mega Drive) is Dino Dini's next soccer game after Kick Off 2.
+Goal! (a.k.a.
+Dino Dini's Soccer on the Mega Drive and SNES) is Dino Dini's next soccer game after Kick Off 2.
 Dino Dini is a musician, singer and songwriter who happens to also be a computer game developer specializing in football games, which is the field he is most known for.
-It's a top down soccer game.
+It's a top-down soccer game.

 Graphics are clear 2D sprites.
 Sound effects are limited to the occasional crowd noise and ball bouncing and whistle.

-You can compete in a lot of different European leagues and international tournaments.
-No licensed players though.
-You can play with a range to European country teams, of which you can change the starting line-up and formation.
-All the Premier leagues are in there, with authentic home and away kits and up-to-date squads, as well as a full complement of international teams.
-You can also edit them to create your own custom teams, change the names of all the players and redesign the kit designs and colours, although the actual statistics of the individual players can't be altered, and the teams are all of differing standards.
-You can even choose the referee for the match, with each ref's statistics determining what percentage of fouls he spots and how tough he is on penalising.
+The player can also edit them to create their own custom teams, change the names of all the players and redesign the kit designs and colors, although the actual statistics of the individual players can't be altered, and the teams are all of differing standards.
+The player can even choose the referee for the match, with each ref's statistics determining what percentage of fouls he spots and how tough he is on penalizing.
 If a player gets away with a couple of fouls, he's more likely to get a yellow or red card when he commits another foul later on.

 Also there, is the Arcade Challenge mode, in which games play successively in five different speeds, until the player loses.
 As the player wins each game, the goal difference is multiplied by the number of the stage, and added to the overall score.
 A competition or a practice match is also possible.
 The most notable exception, however, is the lack of a cup competition.
 Finally the game lets the player adjust some of the settings, like wind strength, the kind of pitch, the game duration, level of difficulty and game speed of the computer opponent, etc. Many of these settings are missing for the console versions.